11 FAQs About ASP.NET Hosting

 - Contact the sales or support teams to gauge the host’s responsiveness

-Finding the best fit from the start will save you the trouble and frustration of needing to migrate to a better solution later.
+Finding a provider fit for a hosting award right from the start will save you the trouble and frustration of needing to migrate to a better solution later.

 First, consider whether you need to support a single website with an ASP.NET application pool or unlimited domain names in a shared hosting environment.